Follow me on Twitter. You can follow me by going to @JohnHowellMP.

 Click on the image of Built to Last to be taken to a page of my web-site to see how these achievements are positively shaping the world in which we live, in line with what party members thought were important priorities.

-I frequently publish an e newsletter to keep members of the constituency who have given me their e mail addresses informed of my activities here and in Westminster.
-If you would like to subscribe for this please send an e mail to email@example.com with the word Subscribe in the headline.
+I frequently publish a number of e newsletters to keep members of the constituency who have given me their e mail addresses informed of my activities here and in Westminster.
+These include newsletters to parish councils and newsletters to the general public.
+If you would like to subscribe for any of these please send an e mail to firstname.lastname@example.org with the word Subscribe in the headline.
 You will also need to include proof that you are a constituent - the postcode of your house will suffice.
-You may download the latest versions below.

 South Oxfordshire Guardian